SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

-4.18 – Scenario: taxon classified as Incertae Sedis.
+### Taxon classified as _incertae sedis_

 First navigate to the appropriate taxon name and hit the green Edit Taxon Name button.
 Change the parent to the higher level taxon in which the taxon has been classified as Incertae Sedis.
 Navigate down to the Classification field, hit Set to Parent, and choose Incertae Sedis.
 Then record the source and page number in which the classification was made using the radial annotator to the right.

-4.19 -- Scenario: species name endings changing due to movement to another genus, or correction by publication.
+### Species name endings changing due to movement to another genus, or correction by publication

 For some name: